Confidence Intervals for Performance Estimates in Brain MRI Segmentation: Discussion

-Our results show that the typical test size needed for a given confidence interval is smaller for segmentation than for classification.
-This is good news as it is arguably more difficult to obtain a large test set in the case of segmentation as it requires voxel-wise annotation by a trained rater.
 However, {\sl smaller} does not mean {\sl small}.
-When dispersion is low ($\sigma \leq 3$ for Dice accuracy), hundreds of samples may suffice for tight confidence intervals (e.g. 1\%-wide).
+When dispersion is low ($\sigma \leq 3$ for Dice Similarity Coefficient), hundreds of samples may suffice for tight confidence intervals (e.g. 1\%-wide).
 When the dispersion is larger (for example $\sigma \approx 15$), as often for more difficult tasks, a $1\%$-wide confidence interval may require more than 1\,000 test samples.
 More relaxed confidence intervals (\emph{e.g.} $4\%$-wide) may still require about 200 test samples.

 \paragraph*{A call for larger test sets}

 Are the practices of medical-imaging studies in line with such test set sizes?
 As mentioned in the introduction, we surveyed papers published in 2022 in three medical imaging journals: IEEE Transactions on Medical Imaging (IEEE TMI), Medical Image Analysis (MedIA), and SPIE's Journal of Medical Imaging (JMI) dealing with segmentation of 3D images.
 This survey, though not exhaustive, sheds light on current practices in recent medical-imaging papers. \figureautorefname~\ref{fig:survey} shows that the test set size is in general small and highly variable across studies (median, 25; minimum: 1; maximum: 1543).
 Thus, with the exception of a few studies, there is a need to increase the size of test sets to obtain reasonably precise estimates of the performance.